Innovations

 Addressing the wake effect

 When a wind turbine extracts energy from the wind, it leaves behind a wake of lower wind speeds that decreases the power output of any downwind turbines.
 This is also called the ‘wake effect’.
 To some extent, we already minimize wake losses by smart layout design.
 Another solution is to control the wind turbines in a smart way by giving them a yaw offset for certain wind directions.
 This slightly reduces the power output of single turbine, but a yawed rotor will also push the wake away from any downwind turbines, leading to a higher total power output.
-Together with TU Delft and its partners, CrossWind is looking at ways of using real-time data to reduce the wake effect across the entire wind farm.
+Together with TU Delft and its partners, CrossWind is looking at ways of using real-time data to reduce the wake effect across the entire wind park.

 What about times when there is simply not enough wind to turn a turbine?
 CrossWind and TNO will design, install and operate the world’s first offshore floating solar plant at 0.5MW that will be placed alongside the wind turbines.
 It will help generate additional power when the sun shines, alongside the power production from the wind turbines.
 Besides increasing the power output per km2, the combination with floating solar panels also increases the utilization of the grid connection.